 "Feverfew has anti-inflammatory and vasodilatory properties that may work to reduce blood vessel spasms and inhibit the release of inflammatory substances.
 Feverfew may benefit many conditions involving inflammation."

-I think taking feverfew for migraines is worth a try.
-This herb has a lot of research behind it, so ask your doctor and see what s/he says.
+I think taking feverfew for migraines is definitely worth a try.
+Sadly I had an allergic reaction to it, but this herb has a lot of research behind it.
+So ask your doctor and see what s/he says.

-Here are 5 things you can do to get started on your new experiment before checking back in with your doctor:
+Here are a few things you can do to get started on your new experiment:

-• Check with your Doctor to see if s/he thinks feverfew will interact with anything else you are taking and what they think in general.
+• Check with your doctor to see if s/he thinks feverfew will interact with anything else you are taking and what they think in general about you using this herb.

-Have they had any previous patients that have had success reducing their migraines using Feverfew?
+You might also want to ask if they've had any previous patients that have had success reducing their migraines using Feverfew.

-• Print out our Medication Tracker and record your start date and dose.
+• Print out my Medication Tracker and record your start date and dose.
+Click here to download it now.

-• Take the herb for 2 months, as long as you have no bad reactions to the herb.
+• Take the herb for 2 months, as long as you have no bad reactions to it.
 You need to give it time to work.
+Be patient!
+It can take up to 4 to 8 weeks to notice any beneficial effects or reduction in your migraines from natural supplements or remedies.

-• Check your results with your Doctor.
-Or you might be able to just see a significant reduction in frequency, severity or duration in your diary.
+• Monitor and check your results with your doctor.
+You might see a significant reduction in frequency, severity or duration in your migraines, so keep him/her posted.

 Until next time, be well and be pain free,